boconnor2017/hesiod-vcf9/README.md

 # Hesiod VCF9
-Uses [Project Hesiod](https://github.com/boconnor2017/hesiod), a Photon based approach to initiate and launch a VCF 9 bringup ready environment.
+Uses [Project Hesiod](https://github.com/boconnor2017/hesiod), a Photon based approach to initiate and launch an immutable VCF 9 bringup ready environment.
 The purpose of this project is to facilitate hands on experience with the VCF 9 installation process using a nested environment.
 There are two goals with this project:

 | Goal | Description |
 |------|-------------|